 If you visit your local Red Cross or fire department, you can access a free smoke detector with a strobe light and a bed shaker.
 These devices typically do not need hard wiring.
 Further to that, you may get a house visit to help set up your alarm for you.

 In America, some people still use landlines.
 For some, this sentence may sound like it comes from the stone age.
 Yet, having your phone call captioned makes life a lot easier.
 A few brands work with the government to provide free telephone and caption services.
 Here are a few

 When you need virtual interpretation services to communicate with non-signers, it makes sense to get the right technology to make the interpretation services run smoothly.
-A number of companies offer free equipment for the deaf who need remote interpreting services.
+Several companies offer free equipment for the deaf who need remote interpreting services.

-Many companies like Sorenson and ZVRS have a smart lighting system to alert you to VRS calls visually.
+Many companies like Sorenson and ZVRS have a smart lighting system to visually alert you to VRS calls.

 If you are a former military employee, Veteran Services provides free hearing aids, and some states provide free hearing through Medicare.